-The importance of a global brand
+The value of a brand

 The brand of a company represents everything the company stands for.
 It becomes the label of the company’s values, services and reputation.
 Branding offers a competitive edge through differentiation.
 This makes it vital to create an effective international brand.